geudde/attic-chest/pages/13.reference/01.porden/docs.md

 their alternate triumphs.
-The most commonly received opinion is, that the basalt, rolled in a semifluid stream from the mouth of a volcano, and coming in contact with the sea, contracts in its sudden refrigeration into the prisma- tic form : but unfortunately, prismatic basalt is found in many parts of the world, and even in our own island, in situations where there appear not the slightest traces of volcanic fire, and again where it would be as difficult to acr count for the presence of water at its formation.
-But perhaps these columns* though similar in appearance, may not always be alike in origin : and fire and water, separately, or in conjunction, may equally have been concerned in their production.
+The most commonly received opinion is, that the basalt, rolled in a semifluid stream from the mouth of a volcano, and coming in contact with the sea, contracts in its sudden refrigeration into the prisma- tic form: but unfortunately, prismatic basalt is found in many parts of the world, and even in our own island, in situations where there appear not the slightest traces of volcanic fire, and again where it would be as difficult to acr count for the presence of water at its formation.
+But perhaps these columns* though similar in appearance, may not always be alike in origin: and fire and water, separately, or in conjunction, may equally have been concerned in their production.
 The basalt, rendered fluid either by the agency of wa- ter or volcanic fire, and suffered slowly either to evaporate or to cool, would,